jenylion/example-project-to-learn-nodejs-express-mongodb-and-mogoose/README.md

 ## life demo
 https://expresstodolist.herokuapp.com/

+to make this project run you need just to:

+1- run command npm install

-to make this project run you need just to add file in the project folder surface with the name .env and inside it write
+2- add file in the project folder surface with the name .env and inside it write

 PORT=[your port number]